 The PROSPER project is an innovative model for bringing research-based, scientifically proven prevention programs to communities in order to strengthen youth, families, and the community.
 The focus is on strengthening parent-child relations and problem-solving, building youth life skills, and teaching youth to avoid peer pressure or dangerous behaviors.

 The PROSPER team is comprised of a collaborative of community partners who meet regularly to assist in program planning and implementation, help secure funding and resources, and provide support and assistance as needed.
 Working together, they implement evidenced-based programs that meet the needs of family and youth in Carbondale and Moosic, and facilitate the implementation of these programs.

-For more information about the vendor craft fair or for a vendor application, call Penn State Extension at 570-963-6842.
+For more information about PROSPER or the recognition press conference, call Penn State Extension at 570-963-6842.